-We are all familiar with the age-old hypothetical situation in which our home is burning and we must grab only the things that’re most important to us.
-Of course most of us would not dash into the inferno and reach for material things first; we’d ensure the safety of our loved ones and pets.
-Then, once they were safe, we’d grab only the irreplaceable things—say, photo albums, computer hard drives, family heirlooms.
+We are all familiar with the age-old theoretical situation in which our home is burning and we must grab only the things that’re most important to us.
+Of course, most of us would not dash into the inferno and reach for material things first—we’d ensure the safety of our loved ones and pets.
+Then, once they were safe, we’d grab only the irreplaceable things—photo albums, computer hard drives, family heirlooms.
 Everything else would be lost in the conflagration.

 Many of you will disagree with me because this ideology might sound crass or insensitive, but I’d like to posit that it is actually the opposite: our preparedness to walk away is the ultimate form of caring.

 If I take on a new idea or habit, I do so because it has the potential to add value to my life.
 New ideas shape the future Me.
 Same goes for new habits.
-But over time, my ideas change, improve, expand; and my current habits get replaced by new habits that continue to help me grow.
-Hence, our readiness to walk away from ideas or habits means we’re willing to grow—we’re willing to constantly pursue a better version of ourselves.
+Over time my ideas change, improve, and expand, and my current habits get replaced by new habits that continue to help me grow.
+Our readiness to walk away from ideas or habits means we’re willing to grow—we’re willing to constantly pursue a better version of ourselves.

-If I bring a new relationship into my world, I know I must earn their love and respect and kindness.
-I also expect that they too are willing to walk away should I not provide the support and understanding they require.
+If I bring a new relationship into my world, I know I must earn their love, respect, and kindness.
+I also expect they, too, are willing to walk away should I not provide the support and understanding they require.
 This means we must both work hard to contribute to the relationship.
 We must communicate and remain cognizant of each other’s needs.
-And above all, we must care.
+And, above all, we must care.
 These fundaments—love, understanding, caring, communication—build trust, which builds stronger relationships in the long run.
 It sounds paradoxical, but our willingness to walk away actually strengthens our bond with others.
-Plus the opposite stance—being chained by obligation to a relationship—is disingenuous, a false loyalty birthed from pious placation.
+And the opposite stance—being chained by obligation to a relationship—is disingenuous, a false loyalty birthed from pious placation.

 There are obvious exceptions to this rule.
 There are certain things we cannot easily walk away from: a marriage, a business partnership, a job that pays the rent, a passion.
-The key, then, is to have as few exceptions as possible.
+The key is to have as few exceptions as possible.

-Naturally, though, even these exceptions aren’t exceptions for everyone.
+Naturally, even these exceptions aren’t exceptions for everyone.
 Marriages often end, as do businesses.
 People get laid off, and passions change over time.
-So even though we might not be able to walk away from these things in “30 seconds flat,” we can ultimately walk away when these situations no longer add value to our lives (or worse, when they drain value from our lives).
+Even though we might not be able to walk away from these things in “30 seconds flat,” we can ultimately walk away when these situations no longer add value to our lives (or worse, when they drain value from our lives).

-When all is said and done, everything I allow into my life enters it deliberately.
-If my home was aflame, there’s nothing I own that can’t be replaced.
-All my photos are scanned.
+Everything I allow into my life enters it deliberately.
+If my home was aflame, there’s nothing I own that can’t be replaced: All my photos are scanned.
 All my important files are backed up.
 And all my stuff has no real meaning.
-Similarly, I’m prepared to walk away from nearly anything—even this website or teaching or writing—if need be.
+Similarly, I’m prepared to walk away from nearly anything—even our website, teaching, or writing—if need be.
 Doing so safeguards my continued growth and improves my relationships with others, both of which contribute to a fulfilling life, a life of meaning.